 Statutory rape, known in Pennsylvania as statutory sexual assault, is charged when an individual has sexual relations with a minor who cannot legally consent to the act.
 Many defendants ask the same question of their criminal attorneys: is it illegal if you didn’t know they were underage?
 As with many legal questions, the answer depends on the details of the situation.
-If you have been accused of statutory rape, you should consult with an experienced defense lawyer.
+If you have been accused of statutory rape, you should consult with an experienced Philadelphia sexual assault defense lawyer.
 The Philadelphia rape defense lawyer at the Law Offices of Lloyd Long is prepared to help you fight your statutory rape charge.
 Lloyd Long is here to explain whether you can be charged with statutory rape if the other party lied about their age.

-Statutory Sexual Assault Vs. Rape
+Statutory Sexual Assault Vs. Rape in Philadelphia

 As of 2015, Pennsylvania does not have a statutory rape law.
 The pertinent statute, formerly located at 18 Pa.
 Cons.
 Stat. § 3122, was repealed in March of 1995 because the offense’s original definition shifted.